 Live cell time-lapse imaging

-Before co-culture, turn on the IncuCyte ZOOM system (Essen BioScience, Inc. Ann Arbor, MI 48108) following the manufacturer's instructions and let the incubator reaches 37 °C and 5% CO2.
+Before co-culture, turn on the time-lapse imaging system (see Material No. 18) following the manufacturer's instructions and let the incubator reaches 37 °C and 5% CO2.
 This step usually takes 1 hour to reach system equilibrium.
 Carefully place the culture plate to the stage of the microscope inside the incubator and securely lock the door.

-Open the IncuCyte ZOOM 2016A software, choose your plate type and manufacturer so the microscope can locate the scanning area accurately.
+Open the software of time-lapse imaging system (see Material No. 19), choose your plate type and manufacturer so the microscope can locate the scanning area accurately.
 Choose wells of interest, choose 10x objective lenses.
 Choose numbers of scanning area, interval time between two scans and starting as well as ending time.
 Usually, we choose the maximum numbers of scanning area for 1 well which is 36 in our case and 1 hour interval time.
 Record time-lapse imaging from 4–52 hours.

 NOTE: The starting time, ending time and duration should be optimized by cell type and the purpose of the experiment.

-When completing image recording, use IncuCyte ZOOM 2016A software to retrieve the data and export videos or image sets.
+When completing image recording, use software of time-lapse imaging system to retrieve the data and export videos or image sets.

 Confocal microscopy and 3D movie

-Cell co-culture plate were put on stage of Leica SP5 inverted fluorescence microscope.
-Red and green laser beam were used.
+Place the cell co-culture plate on stage of inverted fluorescence microscope (see material No. 20) and use red and green laser beam .
 Observe cells under 5x or 10x objective lens and choose a spheroid to start scanning.
-1 micron Z-step was used to scan from the bottom to top of the spheroid.
-Data was processed using Fiji software to re-construct 3D image which can be further rotated and saved as 3D movie.
+Use 1 micron Z-step to scan from the bottom to top of the spheroid.
+Process the Data using image processing software (see Material No.21) to re-construct 3D image which can be further rotated and saved as 3D movie.

 Solo-culture of melanoma cells and formation of 2D clusters/aggregates

-2 x 104 C8161 melanoma cells were seeded into each wells of 24-well plate as described in 2.1.
-Cells were cultured for 7~10 days and photographed using inverted fluorescence microscope.
+Seed 2 x 104 C8161 melanoma cells into each wells of 24-well plate as described in 2.1.
+Culture the cells for 7~10 days and photograph using inverted fluorescence microscope.

 Test if 3D spheroids and 2D cell clusters/aggregates are suspending in the medium or attached on plates

-For cell co-culture, 3D spheroids formed at day 7 were tested.
-For solo-cell culture, 2D clusters/aggregates formed on day 10 were tested.
+For cell co-culture, test 3D spheroids formed at day 7.
+For solo-cell culture, test the 2D clusters/aggregates formed on day 10.
 Set cell culture plates on the platform of inverted fluorescence microscope.
 Put a bent needle with syringe into wells and gently aspirate culture medium in and out to disturb culture medium in the wells.
-This process were recorded using movie mode of the CellSens software by Olympus Inc. 3D spheroids are movable but 2D cell clusters/aggregates remained steadfast.
+Record this process using movie mode of movie software (see Material No. 22).
+3D spheroids are movable but 2D cell clusters/aggregates remained steadfast.

 7. Confocal image of 3D spheroid

 Co-cultured cells start to form spheroids from 48 to 72 hours depending on the type of fibroblasts.
 Generally, spheroids enlarge gradually with time.
 Small spheroids can fuse to form larger spheroids until day 7.
 After spheroids are stabilized in size, they can last more than 10 days.
 After that spheroids often detached from the bottom of culture plate and congregated to the center of the wells.
 During the enlargement of the spheroids, cells in the center usually died due to insufficient nutrition supply and/or toxic microenvironment.
 Hence, the peak of 3D spheroid formation and timing to image the matured spheroids should be optimized by pilot experiments.
 We performed confocal microscopy around day 7 when the spheroids are matured and the cells in the center of spheroids are still alive according to the fluorescence and morphology of the cells in the center.
-To do confocal microscopy, green and red laser were used to scan the spheroids.
+To do confocal microscopy, use green and red laser to scan the spheroids.
 Scanning area was determined under 10x objective and started from the bottom to top of the spheroid at a 1-micron z-step.